-The CSA also imposes quota requirements on certain controlled substances.
+The DEA also established annual aggregate quotas for manufacturing of certain controlled substances and companies are subject to quarterly individual manufacturing and procurement quotas.
 The DEA establishes annually an aggregate production quota for the amount of substances within Schedules I and II and certain Schedule III substances, that may be produced in the U.S. based on the DEA's estimate of the quantity needed to meet legitimate medical, scientific, research and industrial needs.
 The aggregate quota for each controlled substance is allocated among the various individual bulk manufacturers through an application process.
 Manufacturers of dosage forms are also subject to procurement quotas to obtain the bulk active pharmaceutical ingredients to make finished drugs.
-Manufacturers may not exceed the manufacturing or procurement quota granted in a given year.
+Manufacturers may not exceed the manufacturing or procurement quota granted in a given quarter or year.
 The quotas apply equally to the manufacturing of the active pharmaceutical ingredient and production of dosage forms.
 The DEA may adjust aggregate production quotas and individual manufacturing or procurement quotas from time to time during the year, although the DEA has substantial discretion concerning whether or not to make such adjustments.